csesoc/constitution/README.md

         society membership fee.
-        2.3.1 The duration of full membership shall be until the end of the calendar year, after the member is no longer enrolled in an agreed program under section 2.3 2.4 Associate membership shall be open to all persons who are not full members subject to affiliation requirements of Arc, provided that they pay a membership fee that is set by the club Executive, and they complete a membership form prepared by the club Executive.
+        2.3.1 The duration of full membership shall be until the end of the calendar year, after the member is no longer enrolled in an agreed program under section 2.3 2.3.2 As soon as a member no longer meets the requirements of a full member defined in section 2.3 their membership shall be terminated.
+    2.4 Associate membership shall be open to all persons who are not full members subject to affiliation requirements of Arc, provided that they pay a membership fee that is set by the club Executive, and they complete a membership form prepared by the club Executive.